Childhood and Education Journey of James Carville in Timeline

 May 2021: Sale of New Orleans House

-In May 2021, James Carville sold his house in Uptown New Orleans and temporarily relocated to Bay St. Louis, Mississippi.
-He later moved back into New Orleans in June of 2021, but continues to own his house in Bay St. Louis.
+In May 2021, James Carville sold his house in Uptown New Orleans.
+He temporarily relocated to Bay St. Louis, Mississippi, before moving back into New Orleans in June of 2021.
+He still owns the Bay St. Louis house and frequents it, appearing from his living room in many cable news appearances.